n0xa/m5stick-nemo/README.md

 This is the absolute easiest way to get NEMO
 * [M5Stick C Plus Quick Start](https://docs.m5stack.com/en/quick_start/m5stickc_plus/uiflow) has links to the M5Burner app for Linux, MacOS and Windows.
 This is the official tool to install UIFlow and other official firmware.
 I provide up-to-date binaries for NEMO there.
 * Launch M5Burner
-* Select "StickC" from the menu on the left
+* Select "StickC" from the menu on the left (or StampS3 for Cardputer)
-* Use the search at the top of the app to look for "NEMO For M5Stick C Plus"
+* Use the search at the top of the app to look for "NEMO".
+My official builds will be uploaded by "4x0nn" and have photos.
 * Click Download
 * Click Burn